About the SMC

 Works independently, takes ownership of tasks, and meets goals and deadlines without needing close supervision.

-Understands and is familiar with the needs of Black, brown, immigrant, LGBTQ+, and working-class communities in the South.
+Understands and has experience supporting the needs of Black, brown, immigrant, LGBTQ+, and working-class communities in the South.

 -